Call for Community Board Data Success Stories and Data Needs Use Cases

 - A Data Needs Use Case describing an instance when a committee or board member was confronted with an issue for which they needed more or more readily available data to make a better-informed decision.

-Each use case should only take about 5-10 minutes to complete, and while it would greatly support our work if each community board member could fill the survey out twice (submitting one Data Success Story and one Data Needs Use Case), we would be happy to accept whatever board members have time to complete.
+Each use case should only take about 5-10 minutes to complete, and while it would greatly support our work if each community board member could fill the survey out twice (submitting one Data Success Story and one Data Needs Use Case).
 Members can certainly submit more than one.

-At BetaNYC, we will organize and index the data success stories into a catalog that we will share publicly and make readily available to all community boards (upon receiving permission from the submitter).
-The data needs use cases will help our team 1) to identify data sets that we should request for the city to produce, 2) to develop training for community boards regarding how to find and pull apart relevant data, and 3) to produce tools that display this information in intuitive ways.
-We plan to share use cases with civic hackers with whom we collaborate.
+In the coming months, we will organize and index the data success stories into a catalog that we will share publicly and make readily available to all community boards.
+YOUR stories will help us 1) to identify data sets that we should request for the city to produce, 2) to develop training for community boards regarding how to find and pull apart relevant data, and 3) to produce tools that display this information in intuitive ways.

-The survey will remain open until June 30; it can be accessed here (https://betanyc.forms.fm/community-board-data-success-stories-and-use-cases).
+The survey will remain open until June 30; it can be accessed here.